Guides

 Blas, Rotunda

-Boasting a weekday and weekend menu, Blas prides themselves on being open to trying all kinds of cuisines.
-Go for something Middle-Eastern-inspired and opt for their Marrakesh Breakfast, served with free range eggs, grilled vegetables, yoghurt, Za'atar flatbread and their own hummus.
+With rotating menus covering all sorts of cuisines, you never know what you'll find at Blas.
+One standby is their Marrakesh Breakfast, served with free range eggs, grilled vegetables, yoghurt, Za'atar flatbread and their own hummus.
 If you're dog parent to a big fur baby, don't worry, dogs of all sizes are welcome in all seating areas, with plenty of water bowls available.

 Dog-friendly pubs